pferrot/squash-tcy/README.md

 # squash-tcy

-Scripts to automate the cancellation of reservations on tcy.ch.
+Scripts to automate the cancellation of reservations on tcy.ch from a Google Sheet.

 What the scripts do:
 * send an email to all players (with a valid email address) listed in the